Marcantonio Franceschini: Biography

 Canvases depicting The Four Seasons (1716) are now found in the Pinacoteca di Bologna.
 There are two canvases of the Story of Rachel in the Pinacoteca B.P.E.R.

-He painted the "cartoons" used to make the mosaic decoration of the Cappella del Coro in St. Peter's Basilica.
-Knighted by Pope Clement XI, he was founding a member and a subsequent director of the Clementine Academy in Bologna.
+He painted the cartoons used to make the mosaic decoration of the Cappella del Coro in St. Peter's Basilica.
+Knighted by Pope Clement XI, he was a founding member and a subsequent director of the Clementine Academy in Bologna.

 His paintings have an academic and idealist strain, even for a member of the Bolognese School of Painting.
 The sparse figures are severely arranged and often porcelain in features.
 He worked with a younger colleague, Donato Creti.
-His style is often classified as Barochetto, a mixture of baroque and rococo; but it also could be said the neoclassical influence of French artists was beginning to overtake the baroque tradition.
+His style is often classified as Barochetto, a mixture of baroque and rococo; but it could also be said that the neoclassical influence of French artists was beginning to overtake the baroque tradition.
 Wittkower describes him as the "Bolognese Maratta".

 Numerous painters worked and trained in his prolific studio.
-Among those who spent time as pupils, apprentices, or assistants were Tommaso Aldrovandini, Luca Antonio Bistoia, Giacomo Boni, Francesco Caccianiga, Ferdinando del Cairo, Antonio Cifrondi, Gaetano Frattini, Giacinto Garofalini, Carlo Cesare Giovannini, Ercole Graziani the elder, Girolamo Gatti, Pietro Gilardi, Giuseppe Marchesi (il Sansone), Michelangelo Monticelli, Giuseppe Pedretti, Pietro Francesco Prina, Pietro Antonio Avanizi, Antonio Rossi (painter), Gentile Zanardi, and his son Jacopo.
+Among those who spent time as pupils, apprentices, or assistants were Tommaso Aldrovandini, Luca Antonio Bistoia, Giacomo Boni, Francesco Caccianiga, Ferdinando del Cairo, Antonio Cifrondi, Gaetano Frattini, Maria Oriana Galli Bibiena, Giacinto Garofalini, Carlo Cesare Giovannini, Ercole Graziani the elder, Girolamo Gatti, Pietro Gilardi, Giuseppe Marchesi (il Sansone), Michelangelo Monticelli, Giuseppe Pedretti, Pietro Francesco Prina, Pietro Antonio Avanizi, Antonio Rossi (painter), Gentile Zanardi, and his son Jacopo.

 The Dulwich Picture Gallery (London), the Honolulu Museum of Art, the Kunsthistorisches Museum of Vienna, the Metropolitan Museum of Art, the Musei Civici of Macerata, the Museo Glauco Lombardi (Parma, Italy), the National Art Gallery of Bologna (Italy), Bojnice Castle (Slovakia) and the State Museums of Florence are among the public institutions holding paintings by Marcantonio Franceschini.